temataro/fpga-playground/README.md

-# Notes on Programming and Using the NANDLAND Go Board
+# Notes on Programming and a Lattice FPGA ~Using the NANDLAND Go Board~

 Some notes on this FPGA and [dev board](https://nandland.com/the-go-board/).

+Though we're covering the HX1K (1K LUT units), the specific Lattice ICE40 FPGA we're using doesn't matter for the build instructions (so long as we update the targets in the Makefile or tell Apio what's up.)

   - Lattice ICE40 HX1K FPGA
   - 1280 Logic cells.